The Do’s and Don’ts of Writing a Business Plan Biography

 Many entrepreneurs make the mistake of diving right into this section with pure enthusiasm.
 However, instead of focusing on your excitement about the business idea you’re presenting, you should consider taking an educational approach, not an emotional or sales-driven approach.

 Seeing as this is a business plan, you want to avoid sounding like you’re just another dreamer who doesn’t have the business acumen to execute the plan.
-Instead, you want your biography to share concrete things you’ve learned and experienced that have brought you closer to making these dreams a reality.
+Your biography should include those lessons and experiences that have brought you closer to making these dreams a reality.

 So what DO you include?